Undulatory locomotion: Muscle activity

-In addition to a rostral to caudal kinematic wave that travels down the animals body during undulatory locomotion, there is also a corresponding wave of muscle activation that travels in the rostro-caudal direction.
+In addition to a rostral to caudal kinematic wave that travels down the animal's body during undulatory locomotion, there is also a corresponding wave of muscle activation that travels in the rostro-caudal direction.
 However, while this pattern is characteristic of undulatory locomotion, it too can vary with environment.

 American eel

 Aquatic Locomotion: Electromyogram (EMG) recordings of the American eel reveal a similar pattern of muscle activation during aquatic movement as that of fish.
 At slow speeds only the most posterior end of the eel's muscles are activated with more anterior muscle recruited at higher speeds.
 As in many other animals, the muscles activate late in the lengthening phase of the muscle strain cycle, just prior to muscle shortening which is a pattern believed to maximize work output from the muscle.

 Terrestrial Locomotion: EMG recordings show a longer absolute duration and duty cycle of muscle activity during locomotion on land.
 Also, the absolute intensity is much higher while on land which is expected from the increase in gravitational forces acting on the animal.
 However, the intensity level decreases more posteriorly along the length of the eel's body.
 Also, the timing of muscle activation shifts to later in the strain cycle of muscle shortening.